BinaryArchaism/rpcgate/README.md

         - login: admin
           password: test   # optional
     ```
-    Connection string example:
+    Connection string examples:
     - https://admin:test@rpcgate-url/1
     - https://admin:@rpcgate-url/1
     - https://admin@rpcgate-url/1

-    > If you don’t need a password, omit it.
+    If you don’t need a password, omit it.

-    > Some libraries (e.g. Web3.py) require a colon (:) after the username even if no password is used.
+    > 📝 **Note:** Some SDKs (like Web3.py) require a colon `:` after username even if no password is set.

 - **Query parameter**
     ```yaml